bouvty/chargemembers/README.md

-member bot src code for charge
+DISCORD MEMBER BOT

-credit
+this is a member bot src from the member bot service "charge members" its a discord bot that pulls auths into certain servers, with certain ranks and can be monitorized for money

-yau, pk, dev, trxpz
+this src is leaked enjoy